Emotionally fragile people want special rights? Oh puh-leeze.

 Seriously.
 I'm not kidding about the goat.
 Or the monkeys, miniature horses, cats and a support duck wearing a fetching little outfit.
 It's in the article.

-trained service dogs in order to function be allowed access to any business.
+Now, the Americans With Disabilities Act mandates that people who depend on trained service dogs in order to function be allowed access to any business.
 Think seeing eye dogs, or assistance dogs for wheelchair-bound folks.
 Fair enough.
 However, the ADA was quite vague when writing this law and now some who state they're emotionally disabled without their pets by their side at all times be allowed to bring their untrained pet everywhere.
 One woman states she is "less hostile" with her dogs by her side, and won't hesitate to sue any business that won't allow her full access, citing the ADA ruling.
 Sounds to me like having her dogs gives her an excuse to be hostile....!

 I don't usually use naughty words (well OK, that's a fib) but this is fucking ridiculous.
 Someone who is hostile without their dogs next to them, or who has anxiety attacks without an emotional-support goat sitting on their lap has far bigger problems and needs better meds or inpatient treatment.